Mary, Queen of Scots (1971 film): Plot

 The peace is short-lived.
-The weak, selfish Darnley still wants power, though by now he is hideously scarred and already dying of syphilis (the pox).
+Darnley still wants power, though by now he is hideously scarred and dying of syphilis (the pox).
 Mary pities him, but finds herself falling in love with the rough but loyal Bothwell.
 With Moray's help, they arrange for Darnley to be killed in a gunpowder explosion at his manor; Darnley escapes before the blast but is strangled.
 Bothwell marries Mary, and their few brief nights together are blissful.
-But Moray rejoins the Scottish lords and leads a rebellion against them.
-He forces Mary to abdicate, and she and her husband are driven into exile, Mary to England and Bothwell to Denmark.
-Mary's young son James is to be crowned king of Scotland (although Moray will effectively rule) and raised as a Protestant.
+But Moray rejoins the Scottish lords and leads a rebellion against Mary.
+He forces her to abdicate, and she and her husband are driven into exile, Mary to England and Bothwell to Denmark.
+Mary's young son James is to be crowned king of Scotland (although Moray will effectively rule as regent) and raised as a Protestant.

 In England, Mary begs Elizabeth for money and an army to regain her throne.
-Instead Elizabeth takes her prisoner, keeping her locked away in luxurious captivity in a remote castle.
-Elizabeth's closest advisor, Sir William Cecil (Trevor Howard), is anxious to get rid of Mary, but Elizabeth fears to set a precedent by putting an anointed monarch to death.
+Instead Elizabeth takes her prisoner, keeping her locked away in a remote castle.
+Elizabeth's closest advisor, Sir William Cecil, is anxious to get rid of Mary, but Elizabeth fears to set a precedent by putting an anointed monarch to death.
 She also fears that Mary's death might spark a rebellion by her Catholic subjects and cause problems with powerful France and Spain.
 As a result, Mary is doomed to an open-ended captivity.
-Over time, the once proud queen of Scots succumbs to an empty routine, plotting half-heartedly to escape but growing increasingly comfortable in her luxurious seclusion.
-She occupies herself with a lazy daily schedule of cards, embroidery and gossip, talking vaguely of escape yet sleeping later and later each morning.
+Over time, the once proud queen of Scots succumbs to an empty routine, plotting half-heartedly to escape but growing increasingly used to her seclusion.
+She occupies herself with a daily schedule of cards, embroidery and gossip, talking vaguely of escape yet sleeping later and later each morning.

-With the help of his associate Walsingham (Richard Warner), Cecil finds evidence of Mary's involvement in the conspiracy to assassinate Elizabeth known as the Babington Plot.
+With the help of fellow minister Walsingham, Cecil finds evidence of Mary's involvement in the conspiracy to assassinate Elizabeth known as the Babington Plot.
 Finally Elizabeth confronts Mary, who regains her royal pride and behaves defiantly at their secret meeting.
 Although Elizabeth offers her mercy if she begs for forgiveness, Mary will not beg for mercy in public.
 She endures the trial, conviction and execution.
 She knows her son James will ultimately succeed to the English throne.

-Historical liberties

-For dramatic effect, the film presents two meetings between the queens, although they never met in life.

-The film also depicts a homosexual relationship between Darnley and Riccio not known to history, although they may have been friends initially.
-The confrontation at Bothwell's Hermitage Castle seems loosely based on an actual incident at Carberry, and the film misses out the decisive Battle of Langside.

-James VI and I was born in Edinburgh Castle, not Hermitage Castle, as depicted in the film.